gregnordin/anycubic_irradiance/exploratory/notes-exploratory_XPR_pixels_to_irradiance.md

 # Next

-- Go from physical pixel arrays to irradiance map &rarr; look at my other marimo app that does this.
+- &#9989; Go from physical pixel arrays to irradiance map &rarr; look at my other marimo app that does this.
 - Change how physical pixel arrays are displayed.
 Text &rarr; black or white squares with text number in it?
+- Change name of repo and project from *Anycubic* to *XPR_DLP*.
+- Make shared functions more general to accommodate both apps.
+    - Irradiance plot.
+- In original marimo app, remove references to 102 &mu;m and 51 &mu;m pixels.
+- Add threshold widget.
+- Consolidate the two marimo apps and put in separate tabs?

 # Log